schildner/udacity-azure-course-project3/README.md

 #### Create the tasks that allow for Terraform to run and create the resources:

-Resource | Created via Terraform
+Resource | Created via TF
 :--- | :---:
 AppService | :white_check_mark:
 Network | :white_check_mark: